ldionne/benchcc/README.md

 - (LOW PRIORITY) Make it possible to modify some attributes through the command line.
 For example, being able to modify the output/input sources on the command line could be handy.

-- Provide a way to print the benchmarked code; this is super required for debugging.

-- Provide a way to print the command line used for a given benchmark.